coshinen/blog/_posts/2019/2019-05-19-The-Little-Old-Lady-From-Pasadena.md

 ---
 layout: post
-title:  "中村由利 THE LITTLE OLD LADY FROM PASADENA 歌詞翻訳"
+title:  "中村由利 THE LITTLE OLD LADY FROM PASADENA 歌词翻译"
 date:   2019-05-19 20:02:07 +0800
 author: mistydew
 comments: true
-categories: 译文集
+category: 译文集
 tags: Lyrics
 excerpt: It's the little old lady from Pasadena, has a pretty little flower bed of white gardenias.
 But parked in a rickety old garage, is a brand new shiny red super stocked Dodge.
 ---